Posts Tagged ‘form recipient’

 You can set any of the verified email addresses registered on your account as your FormSmarts login.
 Note however that you won’t be able to use an email address as you login if it’s already the login of another account.

-A key icon is displayed next to your login email address.
+A user icon is displayed next to your login email address.

-Note: any email addresses that you use as your login or form recipient has the Active status and cannot be removed from your account.
+Note: Any email addresses that you use as your login or form recipient has the Active status and cannot be removed (the corresponding trash can will be grayed out).

 Removing an Email Address From Your Account